Solved: Spotify Playing Random Songs

 • Spotify will randomly start playing songs in seemingly no order and without specific triggers.

-• You can fix this by disabling Autoplay, clearing the queue, changing your password, etc. This should be done to ensure that no one is in your account.
+• You can fix this by disabling Autoplay, clearing the queue, and changing your password.

 Clear Queue